Marcus Semien Preview, Player Props: Rangers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.05 team ERA ranks 12th across all league pitching staffs.
+- The Brewers' 4.02 team ERA ranks 12th among all MLB pitching staffs.

-- Brewers pitchers combine to rank 24th in baseball in home runs surrendered (155 total, 1.3 per game).
+- Brewers pitchers combine to rank 22nd in baseball in home runs allowed (155 total, 1.3 per game).

-- The Brewers are sending Peralta (9-8) to make his 24th start of the season as he aims for his 10th victory.
-He is 9-8 with a 4.01 ERA and 157 strikeouts through 128 2/3 innings pitched.
+- Houser gets the start for the Brewers, his 16th of the season.
+He is 4-4 with a 4.43 ERA and 68 strikeouts in 83 1/3 innings pitched.

-- His most recent appearance was on Sunday against the Chicago White Sox, when the righty threw six scoreless innings while giving up four hits.
+- In his last outing on Wednesday against the Los Angeles Dodgers, the right-hander tossed 5 1/3 innings, allowing three earned runs while surrendering five hits.

+- The 30-year-old has put up a 4.43 ERA and 7.3 strikeouts per nine innings across 17 games this season, while giving up a batting average of .285 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.